Universal-Basic-Compute/serenissima/backend/README.md

 - HistoricalName (text): The historical name of the land
 - EnglishName (text): The English translation of the historical name
 - Description (text): A description of the land

+The TRANSACTIONS table should have the following fields:
+- Type (text): The type of transaction (land, bridge, etc.)
+- AssetId (text): The ID of the asset being transacted
+- Seller (text): The seller's wallet address or name
+- Buyer (text): The buyer's wallet address (can be empty for listings)
+- Price (number): The price of the asset
+- HistoricalName (text): The historical name of the asset
+- EnglishName (text): The English translation of the name
+- Description (text): A description of the asset
+- CreatedAt (text): When the transaction was created
+- UpdatedAt (text): When the transaction was last updated
+- ExecutedAt (text): When the transaction was executed (empty for active listings)